Binary Search Tree in Action (Basic Operations)

 };

-The framework of this code is quite similar to that of binary tree traversal, except it utilizes the characteristic of BST where the left node is smaller and the right node is larger.
-Next, let's see how the basic operations of this BST structure are implemented.
+This code framework is similar to the usual binary tree traversal, just using the BST "left smaller, right bigger" feature.
+Next, let's see how the basic operations on BST are implemented.

-LeetCode Problem 98 "Validate Binary Search Tree" requires you to determine if the given BST is valid:
+LeetCode Problem 98 "Validate Binary Search Tree" asks you to check if a given BST is valid:

 Given the root